This weeks task saw the team picking British products and selling them to French retailers.

-Lord Sugar had set up one pitch for the teams with La Redoute, one of France’s largest mail order catalogue companies.
-Tom called to team Logic in France and asked them to find out as much about the company as possible, something that wasn’t done and would bite them a bit later.
+Lord Sugar had set up one pitch for the teams with La Redoute, one of France's largest mail order catalogue companies.
+Tom called team Logic in France and asked them to find out as much about the company as possible, something that wasn't done and would bite them a bit later.

 Whilst in France, Melody set up a number of appointments and when the rest of team Logic arrived in France she said directly that she was going to sell to them and no one else.
 This wasn't challenged by the rest of the team.

 On the day of selling Melody attended all of her appointments and started making sales along with Leon.
 Tom and Natasha would take the pitch to La Redoute.
-On the way they were trying to decide who would do the pitch and ended up doing Rock, Paper, Scissors to decide who would do it.
+On the way, they were trying to decide who would do the pitch and ended up doing Rock, Paper, Scissors to decide who would do it.

 At the pitch, La Redoute asked what the minimum order was, the reply to this was 10!
-This is a company who buys 1000’s of units of a product, add this to a poor pitch meant things didn’t go as well as they could.
+This is a company that buys 1000's of units of a product, add this to a poor pitch meant things didn't go as well as they could.

-On the other hand, Helen led the pitch for Venture, a fantastic pitch that was met with a challenge on the price, but was quickly and expertly overcome.
+On the other hand, Helen led the pitch for Venture, a fantastic pitch that was met with a challenge on the price but was quickly and expertly overcome.

 Out on the road, Jim and Zoe were selling, but slowly.
 Susan called them for an update and said they should look for mobile phone and gadget stores to sell their products to.
 This was met by a 'talk about teaching granny to suck eggs' response.
 I can see what Susan was saying, but maybe the wrong approach as they didn't take note.

-Shortly after, Susan found an independent mobile phone retailer who also has an on line presence and sold them 1500 units, a sale of over 100,000 Euro, proving that she was right to look at mobile phone retailers.
+Shortly after, Susan found an independent mobile phone retailer who also has an online presence and sold them 1500 units, a sale of over 100,000 Euro, proving that she was right to look at mobile phone retailers.
 She called the other half of the team to tell them and they leapt into action looking for stores; however, time was up and on the way back to the train station they passed mobile phone shop after mobile phone shop after mobile phone shop that they could have been selling to.